 Since the world is full of indeterminacy, the neutrosophics found their place into contemporary research.
 In neutrosophic set, indeterminacy is quantified explicitly and truth-membership, indeterminacy-membership and falsity-membership are independent.
-For that purpose, it is natural to adopt the value from the selected set with highest degree of truth-membership, indeterminacy membership and least degree of falsity-membership on the decision set.
+So it is natural to adopt for that purpose the value from the selected set with highest degree of truth-membership, indeterminacy membership and least degree of falsity-membership on the decision set.
 These factors indicate that a decision making process takes place in neutrosophic environment.
 In this paper, we introduce and study the probability of neutrosophic crisp sets.
-After giving the fundamental definitions and operations, we obtain several properties and discuss the relationship between them.
-These notions can help researchers and make great use in the future in making algorithms to solve problems and manage between these notions to produce a new application or new algorithm of solving decision support problems.
+After given the fundamental definitions and operations, we obtain several properties and discussed the relationship between them.
+These notions can help researchers and make great use of it in the future in making algorithms to solving problems and manage between these notions to produce a new application or new algorithm of solving decision support problems.
 Possible applications to mathematical computer sciences are touched upon.